(RA; Arthritis, Rheumatoid)

 - Small lumps or nodules under the skin

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-There are many diseases that can mimic RA.
-Tests will help to rule out other conditions.
+There are many diseases that have symptoms that are similar to RA.
+Tests will be done to rule out other health problems.

 - Synovial biopsy—a piece of the lining of the joint